Danish-Mahboob/CypherSyntax/README.md

 + Chapter 4: Unit & Integration Tests
 + Chapter 5: Testnet Deployment
 + Chapter 6: Security Audits
-+ Chapter 7: Build Decentralized Application
++ Chapter 7: Mainnet Deployment
-+ Chapter 8:
++ Chapter 8: Maintenance & Upgradibility
-+ Chapter 9:
++ Chapter 9: Build Projects (Dapps)
-+ Chapter 10:
++ Chapter 10: Contribute to the Gnoland Ecosystem

 >__Note:__ Each chapter from every module can have one or more articles depending on the complexity of the topics and concepts of a chapter.
 This curriculum .
 Also if you have any questions, suggestions, or want to contribute then please open an issue or reach out at: cyphersyntax@yahoo.com